zijingweng/Keynote-generator/README.md

 Double click and run the AppleScript `parser.scpt`, and it should write all the lyrics to `out.txt` located on `Desktop`.
 Check the content of this file manually, each song should start with `#Title` followed by its title, and `#Page` for each Keynote slide.

-When you are done, `cd` to the folder and run
+When you are done, put the `out.txt` file into the project folder and run
 ```
 python database-init.py
 ```